Kjmax5/WHSTechNotes/journal.md

  what i enjoyed most about the class was the that we had a lot of free time and play with the robots honeslty i just want to maintain my 100 in this class im not interested in any certifactions
+# January 13,  2025
+computers have made a huge impacted on this society till this day, the same way how the internent is expanding in the present day.